ygavrishov/SA.CodeView/README.md

 # SA.CodeView
-WinForms code editor with syntax highlighting
+C# WinForms code editor with syntax highlighting

 SA.CodeView is light-weight viewer and editor with syntax highlighting.
 It can be used as single-line text field or as fully functioned editor.
 It was initially developed for some application but then was segregated as standalone open-source library.